decred/dcrseeder/README.md

 ## Overview

-dcrseeder is a crawler for the Decred network, which exposes a list of reliable nodes via a built-in DNS server.
+dcrseeder is a crawler for the Decred network, which exposes a list of reliable nodes via a built-in HTTP server.

-When dcrseeder is started for the first time, it will connect to the dcrd node specified with the `-s` flag and listen for `addr` messages.
-These messages contain the IPs of all peers known by the node. dcrseeder will then connect to each of these peers, listen for their `addr` messages, and continue to traverse the network in this fashion. dcrseeder maintains a list of all known peers and periodically checks that they are online and available.
+When dcrseeder is started for the first time, it will connect to the dcrd node specified with the `-s` flag, send a `getaddrs` request, expecting an  `addr` message response.
+This message contains hostnames and IPs of peers known by the node. dcrseeder will then connect to each of these peers, send a `getaddrs` request, and will continue traversing the network in this fashion. dcrseeder maintains a list of all known peers and periodically checks that they are online and available.
 The list is stored on disk in a json file, so on subsequent start ups the dcrd node specified with `-s` does not need to be online.

 When dcrseeder is queried for node information, it responds with details of a random selection of the reliable nodes it knows about.